Become an accredited course

 In order to maintain this gold standard, we need to be sure students and employers are not short-changed.
 That means ensuring an NCTJ-accredited course does exactly what it says on the tin by delivering vocational training to a high standard that everyone who cares about the quality of journalism understands and values.

 We believe our accreditation process, while challenging, is fair, reasonable, straight-forward and professional.
-To make up your mind whether NCTJ accreditation is right for you and whether your course is able to encompass the NCTJ’s principles, aims and performance indicators, please download and study our accreditation standard and information pack below.
+To make up your mind whether NCTJ accreditation is right for you and whether your course is able to encompass the NCTJ’s principles, aims and performance indicators, please download the accreditation standard and information pack below.

 Please note that we do not accredit centres but individual journalism courses.